-MME Requirements and Setup Instructions
+MME Requirements, Setup Instructions and Version Changes

 These instructions are to set up the Minnesota Metadata